blockchainsllc/in3-docs/docs/api-cmd.rst

 .. glossary::

    IN3_PK
-      The raw private key used for signing (same as -pk).
+      The raw private key used for signing.
+This should be used with caution, since all subprocesses have access to it!
    IN3_CHAIN
       The chain to use (default: mainnet) (same as -c).
 If a URL is passed, this server will be used instead.